+The observation that increased nuchal translucency (NT) is seen in fetuses who are subsequently born with Down syndrome, has resulted in the introduction of measurements of nuchal pad thickness in the first trimester as a screening test for Down syndrome.
 First trimester risk assessment using the double test (pregnancy-associated plasma protein A (PAPP-A) and free beta-human chorionic gonadotropin (HcG) and nuchal translucency thickness in combination with maternal age has been shown to be very efficient giving a detection rate of 90% for Down syndrome and for a 5% false-positive rate.
+Detailed 'fetal anomaly' scanning is being offered routinely to all pregnant women at around 18 weeks gestation as a screening procedure for structural abnormalities such as cardiac and other congenital malformations.